EvaLLLLL/ghcld/README.md

 ### Binary releases

-You can download from the releases page.
+You can download the binaries from the releases page.

 https://github.com/EvaLLLLL/ghcld/releases